syuntoku14/fusion2urdf/README.md

 ## Before using this script

-Before using this script, make sure that your model has all the "links" as componens.
+Before using this script, make sure that your model has all the "links" as components.
 You have to define the links by creating corresiponding components.
 For example, this model(https://grabcad.com/library/spotmini-robot-1) is not supported unless you define the "base_link".

 In addition to that, you should be careful when define your joints.
 The **parent links** should be set as **Component2** when you define the joint, not as Component1.
 For example, if you define the "base_link" as Component1 when you define the joints, an error saying "KeyError: base_link__1" will show up.